Dates: August 31 – October 9, 2023

 Trip begins in Kathmandu, Nepal

 Join the Mountain Professionals experienced guide staff on an expedition to climb Shishapangma during our Himalayan Fall expedition.
-We are already accepting interested climbers for 2022: The classic climbing route on the world’s 14th highest 8,000 meter summit.
-Shishapangma is a great first 8,000 meter mountain!
+On this epic expedition, we’ll be tackling the classic climbing route on the world’s 14th highest 8,000 meter summit.
+Considering taking on some of the biggest peaks in the world?
+Shishapangma is a great first 8,000 meter mountain.
+We are already accepting interested climbers for 2023!

-This will be a fully supported expedition with rope fixing by our on mountain staff.
-Our team goal is to reach the true summit with rope fixing by our western guide and Sherpa staff.
-Top logistics will be provided throughout the trip from Kathmandu to mountain camps.
-Himalayan veteran western guide Ryan Waters (6 x Everest Summits, 14 summits of 8,000m peaks) and our Sherpa staff that have successfully led previous trips with Summit Success on multiple 8000m mountains for over 15 years.
+This will be a fully supported expedition with rope fixing by our on-mountain staff.
+As such, our team goal is to reach the true summit with rope fixing by our western guide and Sherpa staff.
+During our expedition, top logistics will be provided throughout the trip from Kathmandu to Shishapangma mountain camps.
+Our guide staff will include Himalayan veteran western guide Ryan Waters (6 x Everest Summits, 14 summits of 8,000m peaks) and our Sherpa staff; all of whom have over 15 years experience leading successful trips on multiple 8000m mountains.

 Let Mountain Professionals take you there